bshannon/savenotes/README.md

-# savenotes
-Save the contents of Apple Notes
+# Save the contents of Apple Notes

+[NSAttributedString.txt] describes the format of the note data, which is stored as a (non-keyed) Objective-C archived object, gzipped, in a sqlite database.

+Java source code to come...